open-feature/go-sdk-contrib/tools/tck/README.md

 upstream.
 One signal cannot carry both meanings without somebody eventually silencing the informative half.

-What is Go-specific is the mechanism, and it is worth stating exactly, because the two obvious choices are both wrong here:
+What is Go-specific is the mechanism, and it is worth stating exactly, because the obvious single answers are all wrong on their own and the working one is two mechanisms doing two jobs:

-- **Not a build tag.** `//go:build e2e && tck` would take the adoption out of the build, and Appendix F asks for the opposite: the suite must keep *compiling* in the default build even when it does not execute, because a conformance suite that has quietly stopped building against its own harness is a worse failure than one that runs and fails.
-A test-name filter excludes the **run** and keeps the **build** — `make e2e` and `make tck` both compile every module under `-tags=e2e`, so an adoption stays typechecked against this package on every pull request and a signature change here cannot rot one unnoticed.
-A second tag would also not have excluded anything by itself:
-  `make e2e` applies `-tags=e2e` to every module in the workspace, so a tag is not an exclusion in this repository, it is the opposite.
-Both adoptions were in fact running, red, on every pull request before any of this existed.
+- **A build tag, `//go:build tck` — and what makes it safe is the target, not the tag.** The standing objection to a build tag is that it takes the suite out of compilation, and Appendix F asks for the opposite: the suite must keep *compiling* in whatever a pull request builds, even when it does not execute, because a conformance suite that has quietly stopped building against its own harness is a worse failure than one that runs and fails.
+That objection holds only while nothing in the pipeline builds *with* the tag.
+Something does: `make e2e`'s second command builds the conformance modules under `-tags=tck` with an empty `-run` pattern, excluding the **run** while keeping the **build**.
+Note also what a tag does *not* do here — it is not the thing that separates the two targets, because `make e2e` applies `-tags=e2e` to every module it touches and would have applied `tck` just as readily.
+Both adoptions were in fact running, red, on every pull request before any of this existed, under a tag.
+What the tag *is* for is the untagged build: without it, `make test` and a bare `go test ./...` would start a Docker stack.
 - **Not an environment variable.** The suites used to skip unless `TCK_RUN` was set.
 That gate is gone, because the target does its whole job: it excludes the run without touching the build, it is visible in `make -n e2e` rather than hidden inside a test function, and it is the step Appendix F